SUDHANSUX/Documents/TechStory/Building Modern Desktop Apps.md

 Author: Sudhansu Sekhar Sutar

 ## Introduction
 To promote develop of applications for Window operating system, Microsoft has introduced many different technologies (such as Win32, MFC, COM, ATL, Visual Basic, ActiveX, .Net, WinForms, WPF, Silverlight, WinRT/UWP, WinUI) during last 3 decades.
-Some of them are integral part of the Windows system now, some evolved to new, and a few deprecated.
+Some of those technologies are now integral part of the Windows system, some evolved to new, and a few deprecated.
 This article discuss some basics about windows app development, how to install the latest WinUI framework, and develop a Sample application using it.

 ## Platforms for Windows App Development
 The four core platform Microsoft supports for application development are MFC, WinForms, WPF, and WinUI.
 Each of the platform provides an app model that defines the lifecycle of the app, a complete UI functional framework and set of UI controls to apps.